-Due Dates and Late Submissions Deductions for late submissions encourage time management and maintain fairness among students.
+Due Dates and Late Submissions

+Deductions for late submissions encourage time management and maintain fairness among students.

 Due date Is a late assign- ment accepted?
-If so, what is the deduction per week-day?
+If so, what is the deduction per week- day?
 Is there a final deadline for a late submis- sion?
 What happens after that?
 Project 1 Jan.
-23 Yes 3% Yes Jan.26 students must complete all assignments Project 2 Feb.
+23 Yes 3% Yes Jan.26 students must complete all assignments to complete course Project 2 Feb.
 13 Yes 3% Yes Feb.
-16 students must complete all assignments Project 3 Apr.
+16 students must complete all assignments to complete course Project 3 Apr.
 2 No

-\ For example, if an assignment is evaluated at 75% before applying a 3%-per-weekday deduction, it would receive 72% for being 1-24 hours late; 69% for 25-48 hours late; etc.
+For example, if an assignment is evaluated at 75% before applying a 3%-per-weekday deduction, it would receive 72% for being 1-24 hours late; 69% for 25-48 hours late; etc.